alessandroasm/rust-server-stats-gatherer/README.md

 ## Configuration

-The application is configured by a JSON file.
+The application is configured by a YAML file.